Audience (TV network): Original series

-Former acquired series
+Acquired series

 Acquisition of Wonderland

 Starting in January 2009, the channel aired Wonderland, a controversial drama series that had briefly aired on ABC in the spring of 2000.
 The run included all eight episodes of the series, six of which were not originally aired during the program's ABC run.

-Past partnerships with NBC
+Partnerships with NBC

 Acquisition of Passions

 DirecTV and NBC Universal Television Studio announced on April 25, 2007, that new episodes of the soap opera Passions would begin airing exclusively on the channel on September 17, 2007, retaining its 2:00 p.m.
 Eastern Time timeslot that it held during its NBC run, with reruns airing on weekends.
-The series had aired on NBC since July 1999, however in early 2007, the network announced they were not renewing the series as a result of replacing the series by a fourth hour of Today and very soon DirecTV bought exclusive Broadcasting rights from NBC to continue airing the series and the final NBC episode was aired on September 7th, 2007 concluding its eight year broadcast on NBC and then the new episodes began airing exclusively on DirecTV starting September 17th, 2007.
-Although Passions had left NBC and moved to DirecTV, NBC continued to maintain the series official website on NBC.com due to the fact that their parent company NBCUniversal maintained Ownership and production rights to the series, however the free streaming service of the new episodes of Passions on NBC.com and the option to purchase the episodes for download on iTunes, which had started in the final NBC season of 2006-07 were completely discontinued once DirecTV began exclusively airing the new episodes.
-Initially the DirecTV episodes were only supposed to be available on their own network, but DirecTV later announced an agreement to allow NBC to rebroadcast the DirecTV episodes of Passions only as a paid subscription internet streaming content on NBC.com with a monthly subscription fee as an alternative for viewers who were unable to subscribe to DirecTV after the series left terrestrial television; this began in October 2007.
-In December 2007, DirecTV announced that it would not pick up Passions from NBCU for a tenth season, the series finale aired on August 7, 2008.
+The series had aired on NBC since July 1999, however in early 2007, the network announced they were canceling the series as a result of replacing it by a fourth hour of Today and shortly afterwards DirecTV acquired exclusive broadcasting rights from NBC to renew the series and move it to 101 Network.
+The final NBC episode was aired on September 7, 2007, ending its eight-year broadcast on NBC before the new episodes began airing exclusively on DirecTV starting September 17, 2007.
+Although Passions moved to DirecTV's 101 Network, NBC continued to maintain the series official website on NBC.com due to the fact that their parent company NBCUniversal maintained ownership and production rights to the series, however the free streaming service of the new episodes of Passions on NBC.com and the option to purchase the episodes for download on iTunes, which had started in the 2006-07 season were completely discontinued once DirecTV began exclusively airing the new episodes.
+Initially the DirecTV episodes were only supposed to be available on their own network, but DirecTV later announced an agreement to allow NBC to rebroadcast the DirecTV episodes of Passions only as a paid subscription internet streaming content on NBC.com with a monthly subscription fee as an alternative for viewers who were unable to subscribe to DirecTV after the series moved to 101 Network; this began in October 2007.
+In December 2007, DirecTV announced that it would not renew Passions for a tenth season and that the series was officially canceled, the series finale aired on August 7, 2008.